DestroyerDarkNess/NetLoader/README.md

 1) Download The Compiled Project.
 2) Create Your .Net Dll based on the Example that you leave in the Project.
 3) Put your Compiled DLL Inside the [NetPlugins] Folder.
 4) Inject The Native DLL [ASIExNet.dll] into The process you want your DLL to load.
+Or You can Load NetLoader using the [CustomLoader.exe] that comes with the files.
 5) Done!
 The Loader will take care of Executing The Code of your DLL.

 ![Preview](https://i.ibb.co/8bJDWL2/1.png)